Budapestby VisitCity Guides

 Visit ruin bars

-These unique Budapest establishments create natural opportunities for socializing.
-Szimpla Kert, the original ruin bar, has a Sunday farmers' market that attracts both locals and visitors.
+These unique Budapest bars are perfect for socializing.
+Szimpla Kert is the original one and has a Sunday farmers' market that brings in both locals and tourists.

 Use travel apps